blz349/neanderthal_introgression/neanderthal/README.md

 This documents describes extracting MAFs for Neanderthal-introgressed SNPs from the 1000 genomes all populations dataset which comprises 26 populations.
 MAFs were first extracted for each population and saved in .csv format under: `/well/jknight/shiyao/data/1000genome/pop_dfs`.
 The .csv files for all 26 populations were then combined into a single .csv file containing the following information for the Neanderthal-introgressed SNPs: chromosome, position, source, ID, major allele, minor allele and MAFs in each of the 26 populations.
 This is saved under: `/well/jknight/shiyao/data/allpop_df.csv`
 &nbsp;

+    fix_neanderthal_mafs.md
+This documents describes fixing the minor allele annotation and MAFs for Neanderthal-introgressed SNPs with incorrect minor allele annotations using allele counts from the 1000 genomes all populations dataset.
+The following information for the Neanderthal-introgressed SNPs: chromosome, position, source, ID, major allele, minor allele (reannotated) and MAFs (fixed) in each of the 26 populations, were saved as a .csv file under: `/well/jknight/shiyao/data/allpop_fixed.csv`
+&nbsp;

     neanderthal_allpopulation_mafs.ipynb
 This code plots the range of MAFs for the Neanderthal-introgressed SNPs in the 26 1000 genomes populations, and in particular in the 5 African populations.
 The number of Neanderthal-introgressed SNPs with MAF > 0.01 in African populations was calculated and visualised using venn diagrams.